Let in the Sun

-"Let in the Sun" is a song by British pop group Take That.
+"Let in the Sun" is a song by English pop group Take That.
 It was released through Polydor Records on 2 March 2015 as the second single from their seventh studio album, III (2014).

 The song was written by Take That, Edvard Førre Erfjord, Gary Go, Cass Lowe, and Henrik Barman Michelsen, and produced by Stuart Price and features Gary Barlow on lead vocal.

 Background

 Upon release of Take That's number one-album, III, "Let in the Sun" was described as the likely second single from the record and a natural progression from the nostalgic and upbeat dance vibe of "These Days".
 It was described as a mix between Calvin Harris and Mumford & Sons by critics, with Barlow calling the song a "homage to the early years", and Howard Donald raising the prospect of the band taking the single to Ibiza due to its club sound and music style.